 Within Subsection \ref{CH:r_sift}, we described the dependence of the processing rate on the distribution of the chosen measurement bases of A and B as well as the parameter $\gamma$.
 Based on Equation (\ref{eq:r_key_reduced}), and Proposition \ref{prop:r_key_werner}, we can now further investigate the processing rate.
 Generally speaking, the optimal processing rate is given by

-which due to its complexity, we won't find in this work.
-Instead, we investigate two different processing strategies.
+which is not solved generally, but for two specific processing strategies in the following.
 Before we start with the investigation, we first need to define the measurement bases used for the \ac{CHSH} measurements.
-For the \ac{CHSH} estimation, the full definition of the observables actually plays a role, but as we are only interested in how the remaining choices of measurements influence the secure key distillation rate and, thus, the processing rate, we are still fine with only considering the resulting measurement bases.
+For the \ac{CHSH} estimation, the full definition of the observables actually plays a role, but as we are only interested in how the remaining choices of measurements influence the key distillation rate and, thus, the processing rate, we are still fine with only considering the resulting measurement bases.
 As shown by, e.g., \cite{Aspect2002}, the choice of these observables and therefore, for the resulting measurement bases used to measure the \ac{CHSH} value, is not one fixed quartet, but rather a set of observables that preserves the essential geometric structures used for the computation of the \ac{CHSH} value, where all the quartets of observables differ by a global rotation.
-Since both strategies that will be investigated in the following, rely on choosing $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ to be equal to one of these bases used for the \ac{CHSH} estimation, their specific choice has no influence.
-Thus, we orient ourselves on the literature and choose without loss of generality $\hat{A}_1 = Z$, $\hat{A}_2 = X$, $\hat{B}_1=\frac{Z-X}{\sqrt{2}}$ and $\hat{B}_2 = \frac{Z+X}{\sqrt{2}}$ as e.g., already stated by \cite{Ekert1991}.
-This therefore results in the following measurement bases
+Since both strategies which will be investigated in the following, rely on choosing $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ to be equal to one of these bases used for the \ac{CHSH} estimation, their specific choice has no influence.
+Thus, we orient ourselves on the literature and choose without loss of generality $\hat{A}_1 = Z$, $\hat{A}_2 = X$, $\hat{B}_1=\frac{Z-X}{\sqrt{2}}$ and $\hat{B}_2 = \frac{Z+X}{\sqrt{2}}$, see, e.g., \cite{Ekert1991}.
+This therefore results in the following measurement bases: